tinygo-org/tinygo-site/content/getting-started/macos.md

 You can also install the full source code to the TinyGo compiler itself, generally for people who wish to contribute to the project or want to build the compiler from sources directly.

 The third option is to use the Docker image.
 This has the benefit of making no changes to your system but has a large download and installation size.
+For instructions on using the Docker image, please see the page [here](./using-docker).

 ## Quick Install

+You must have Go v1.11+ already installed on your machine in order to install TinyGo.

 You can use Homebrew to install TinyGo using the following commands: